-Reporting entities admitting any amount of net negative IMR shall capture the admitted negative IMR in the principles-based reserving (PBR) calculation or asset adequacy testing (AAT)/ cash flow testing (CFT) pursuant to Valuation Manual (VM)-20: Requirements for Principle-Based Reserves for Life Insurance, Section 7.D.7 and VM-30: Actuarial Opinion and Memorandum Requirements, Section 3.B.5.
+Reporting entities admitting any amount of net negative IMR shall capture the admitted negative IMR in the principles-based reserving (PBR) calculation or asset adequacy testing (AAT)/ cash flow testing (CFT) pursuant to all relevant Valuation Manual calculations, including but not limited to, Valuation Manual (VM)-20: Requirements for Principle-Based Reserves for Life Insurance, VM-21: Requirements for Principle-Based Reserves for Variable Annuities, VM-22: Requirements for Principle-Based Reserves for Non-Variable Annuities, and VM-30: Actuarial Opinion and Memorandum Requirements.
 Reporting entities shall prepare a reconciliation of admitted negative IMR to the reported IMR reflected for PBR and CFT to ensure reserves are appropriately stated.

-Reporting entities shall admit net negative IMR between the general account and each separate account . based on methodologies consistent with the Valuation Manual.
+Reporting entities are permitted to admit net negative IMR in the general account and/or in each separate account to the extent net negative IMR is recognized in each account, up to the overall net admittance limit as detailed in paragraph 24.
+Reporting entities that follow an admittance allocation approach that is not proportionate to the recognized net negative IMR in each account shall provide rationale supporting their admittance allocation methodology upon state regulator request.
 (IP P. 97)

-Reporting entities that admit net negative IMR shall allocate an amount equal to the admitted net negative IMR from unassigned funds to an aggregate write-in for special surplus funds (line 34, named as “Admitted Negative IMR”).
+Reporting entities that admit net negative IMR shall allocate an amount equal to the admitted net negative IMR from unassigned funds to an aggregate write-in for special surplus funds (named as “Admitted Negative IMR”).
 Although dividends are contingent on state specific statutes and laws, the intent of this reporting is to provide transparency and preclude the ability for admitted negative IMR to be reported as funds available to dividend.
 (IP P. 98)

 Disclosures